Controlled Vocabulary

 Only a few have been extensively tested, so be careful when attempting and make backups just before making the change.
 There are also a few special programs that go by various terms, but the phrase "Diff" usually is mentioned.
 "Diff" programs allow the user to compare two text (or MS Word or Excel) files.
 Some simply note the difference between the two files, others may allow you to adopt the changes on a line-by-line basis.

-Question: Can I share the same CVKC catalog between both Bridge and Photo Mechanic?
+Question 10: Can I share the same CVKC catalog between both Bridge and Lightroom, or Bridge and Photo Mechanic?

 Answer: Each version of the CVKC is designed to provide the maximum effectiveness with that particular application.
 The format for several of the versions is very similar, but not identical.
 Some may only differ in the type of encoding used for the text file format, which often is not that critical.

-If you want to try exchanging the same catalog between Bridge and Photo Mechanic start by loading the Bridge version into Photo Mechanic, rather than the version specifically built to use with Photo Mechanic.
-The Photo Mechanic version of the Controlled Vocabulary Keyword catalog has two means of signifying terms within it's structure besides "regular" keywords.
+If you want to try exchanging the same catalog between Bridge and Lightrom or Bridge and Photo Mechanic start by loading the Bridge version into Lightroom or Photo Mechanic, rather than the version specifically built for use with those applications.
+The version of the Controlled Vocabulary Keyword Catalog (CVKC) for Lightroom and Photo Mechanic version has two means of signifying terms within it's structure besides "regular" keywords.
 There are "Excluded Category Headers" which are marked with square brackets [like these]; and "Synonyms" which are marked with curly brackets{like these}.
 The Excluded Category Header terms are those that are needed to create a "branch" in the path of terms, but are unlikely to ever be searched upon.
 For example, the term "Gender" is used to branch the path into Male and Female, but is written in All Caps as "GENDER" to signify in other applications that this term should be removed.
 In Photo Mechanic, terms specified as Synonyms can be automatically applied to your images or collection of terms with just a click, rather than having to select each term in succession.

 If you do import the Bridge Version into Photo Mechanic, you'll need to make sure that you use the option to apply the path, rather than just the keyword at the end of the path when keywording with Photo Mechanic.
 You will also need to make sure that you include any terms that might be synonyms at the level below the term you selected, though this process would be the same as you would do with Bridge.